Oak Grove High School

 Mr. Mike Howell

-Mike Howell is beginning his first year as the band director at Oak Grove High School.
+Mike Howell is beginning his fourth year as the band director at Oak Grove High School.
 Oak Grove represents the first new high school built in Davidson County in over 30 years.
 Before being given the opportunity to start the band program at OGHS, he served as the first director at Oak Grove Middle School.
-Since opening in the fall of 2012, the band has grown from 140 students to over 280!
+Since opening in the fall of 2012, the band has grown from 140 students to over 400!
 Before coming to Oak Grove, Mike was the band director at Ledford High School (2004-2011), Ledford Middle School (2002-2004) and Lexington Middle School (1996-2002) all of which received numerous awards under his leadership.

 Mike is a native of “Eastern North Carolina” (Martin County) and graduated from Jamesville High School in 1992.
 He attended the University of North Carolina – Greensboro where he was a member of the Concert Band, Wind Ensemble, Trumpet Ensemble, having studied trumpet with Dr. Ed Bach and conducting with Dr. John Locke.
 He completed his student teaching at Ledford Middle and High School with Phillip Riggs and Charles Simpson.
 Mike earned his Bachelor of Music in Education in 1996.